cardano-foundation/CIPs/CPS-0010/README.md

 ### How can we effectively police API scope?
 How can we prevent duplication of functionality and make sure different APIs do not overlap?

-#### Should we provide historical data in full-data wallets?
-Historical data includes (but is not limited to):

-- metadata and contents of past transactions
-- spent transaction outputs
-- past epoch metadata
-- past stake delegations

-To what extent should we make historical data available to dApps?